lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Returns the state of the actor for a given sub-function
+Returns: (varies): the state of the actor for a given sub-function

 **Parameters**